MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Compression offers another major advantage: potentially higher redudancy.
 If compression reduces a document's size by, say, 50%, then a client can store two copies of the document for the same cost in storage.
 That extra copy provides higher redundancy and thus greater resistance to document loss.
 On a fixed budget, a client can store additional copies of documents depending on how effective the compression algorithm is.
 High compression permits more copies to be replicated to offset any increased fragility of a compressed document.
 Text and image compression are particularly effective in this regard.

+Viewed in a slightly different way, compression can increase the "repairability" of a document in the following sense.
+In our model, document copies are "repaired" by being re-placed on their servers from other copies; that is, the "repairability" of a document copy depends on the presence of one or more valid copies stored elsewhere.
+If compression permits an additional copy or copies of a document to be stored, then there will be more copies from which a "repair" can be effected when one copy fails and needs to be "repaired."
+For example, if five copies of a collection are to be stored on servers, then a mere 20% reduction in size due to compression would permit one additional copy to be stored and maintained within the same budget.
+That additional redundancy, six copies instead of five, would make the document more resistant to failure.

-Finally, compression permits more aggressive auditing, to protect a collection, without increasing costs.
-Smaller, compressed documents can be retrieved more quickly without increasing bandwidth, and consume less bandwidth and less egress costs from the storage vendors.
+Finally, compression permits more aggressive auditing, to protect a collection, without increasing costs for bandwidth and server egress.
+Smaller, compressed documents can be retrieved more quickly without increasing bandwidth, and consume less bandwidth and less egress charge from the storage vendors.
 Auditing of the collection can be done more frequently on the same budget, which improves document survival rates.

 In summary, we consider lossless compression to be benign for a variety of reasons.